awentzonline/image-analogies/README.md

 `python image_analogy.py images/arch-mask.jpg images/arch.jpg images/arch-newmask.jpg out/arch`

+Currently, A and A' must be the same size, the same holds for B and B'.
-Currently, the images are all assumed to be the same size.
-Output size is the same as the new mask image, unless specified otherwise.
+Output size is the same as Image B, unless specified otherwise.

 Parameters
 ----------